v-Arma/a3g-loadout/README.md

 ### GRAD_Loadout_fnc_FactionSetLoadout

-You can dynamically alias a faction name:
+You can dynamically alias a faction name and optionally broadcast it over network (parameter 2, bool):

-`["BLU_F", "USMC"] call GRAD_Loadout_fnc_FactionSetLoadout;` – thus, you can change loadout presets for your factions.
+`["BLU_F", "USMC", true] call GRAD_Loadout_fnc_FactionSetLoadout;` – thus, you can change loadout presets for your factions.
 In this example, this would work now:

 ```
 class Loadouts {